Yvonne Cagle: Astronaut career

-Cagle never flew on a space mission, and as of no later than June 2017 was deemed a NASA Management Astronaut, which means that she is employed at NASA but is no longer eligible for spaceflight assignments; she still appears on the active list of NASA Management Astronauts as of January 2021, assigned to NASA's Ames Research Center in Mountain View, California, in addition to her previously mentioned work as a professor and visiting professor.
+Cagle never flew on a space mission, and by June 2017 was deemed a NASA Management Astronaut, which means that she is employed at NASA but is no longer eligible for spaceflight assignments; she still appears on the active list of NASA Management Astronauts as of January 2021, assigned to NASA's Ames Research Center in Mountain View, California.

+She was on the faculty of Singularity University and still serves as their NASA liaison for exploration and space development.

+Dr. Cagle is an honorary member of the Danish Astronautical Society.

+Cagle is the chief scientist for the Level II Program Office of NASA's Commercial Reusable Suborbital Research program, an advisor for NASA's Flight Opportunities Program (originally named CRuSR – Commercial Reusable Suborbital Research Program), and Stanford University's lead astronaut science liaison and strategic relationships manager to technology companies, including Google.

-Post-NASA Career
+Post-NASA career

-Cagle served as the VP for space exploration and space exponential technologies at Singularity University and acted as a Visiting Professor at Fordham University.
+Cagle served as the VP for space exploration and space exponential technologies at Singularity University and acted as a visiting professor at Fordham University.
 She holds adjunct professorships with Stanford University, UC Davis, and UTMB, Galveston.